Bryan McCabe: International play

 While in junior, McCabe was a member of three gold medal-winning Canadian teams, the first of which was at the 1992 Pacific Cup in Japan.
 The under-18 tournament was in just its second year of what is now known as the Ivan Hlinka Memorial Tournament. at the 1994 and 1995 World Junior Championships.
 In 1995, he was named to the tournament All-Star team and was honoured as Best Defenceman after posting 12 points in 7 games.

 After joining the NHL, McCabe appeared in three consecutive World Championships, in 1997, 1998, and 1999, capturing gold in 1997.

 On December 21, 2005, McCabe was named as a reserve for Canada at the 2006 Winter Olympics in Turin.
 On February 2, 2006, he was moved from the reserves to the official roster to replace an injured Ed Jovanovski.
 Canada would fail to defend its 2002 Olympic gold medal and was eliminated by Russia in the quarter-finals.

 Post-playing career

+After retiring from the NHL in 2012, McCabe was hired as a development coach with the Florida Panthers; a year later, he was named Director of Player Development.

-Since 2017, McCabe has been the director of player personnel with the Florida Panthers.
+In 2017, McCabe was made Director of Player Personnel with the Florida Panthers.
 He won his first championship ring when the Panthers won the Stanley Cup in 2024.
+In late July 2026, McCabe and the Panthers parted ways.

+On September 16, 2026, the New Jersey Devils announced that they had hired McCabe as the vice president of prospect personnel.